 (optional: a moderator category) — if you wish to investigate the explanatory power of a time-invariant factor, then your file should include one or more columns of such data.
 When they are continuously-varying numerical values, we call them "moderators".
 For example, this might be age.
 It could have row-1 label "age_years" and constant value (perhaps rounded) per participant.
 The hypothesis is that the oscillator parameters are a linear function of the moderator (or, that they tend to be, if the parameters are stochastic).

 Moderators can describe individuals, or entire dyads.

-(optional: a grouping variable category) — This is similar to a moderator, but for discrete, categorical values.
-If the hypothesized explanatory factor takes the form of discrete categories that describe dyads, then the category label is a "grouping variable."
+(optional: a Categorical Moderator) — This is similar to a moderator, but for discrete, categorical values.
+If the hypothesized explanatory factor takes the form of discrete categories that describe dyads, then the category label is a "categorical moderator."
 In other words, the dyads can be partitioned into disjoint groups, and you hypothesize that the oscillator parameters can be predicted by group identity.
-For example, the grouping variable might be the dyad's preferred language of interaction, possibly encoded using numeric labels (e.g., 0=Tamil, 1=Kannada, 2=Telugu, etc.), and recorded in one column.
+For example, the categorical moderator might be the dyad's preferred language of interaction, possibly encoded using numeric labels (e.g., 0=English, 1=French, 2=Kannada, etc.), and recorded in one column.
 For each group identity, independent sets of oscillator parameters will be inferred, one set per group.

-Like a moderator, the values of a grouping variable must be time-invariant.
+Like a moderator, the values of a categorical moderator must be time-invariant.
 Note that group identity applies to dyads, not individuals.
 Thus both individuals in a dyad must have the same group-identity label in the grouping-variable column.